(Para información en Español haga click en la caja hacia la parte superior y derecha de la pagina que dice "google translate")

 What are the symptoms?

-- Most people develop symptoms that include fever, a dry cough, sore throat, few will develop more advanced symptoms such as shortness of breath.
+- Most people develop symptoms that include fever, a dry cough, sore throat, shortness of breath, fatigue, and muscle pain.

 How easily does COVID-19 spread?